Subscribe

 So, how do these differences influence the software development team structure?

 A traditional Waterfall project team is built based on hierarchical relations between team members, so there are managers and subordinates with well-defined responsibilities.
-Such a team structure grants a project manager more control over the project workflows.
-They are, too, responsible for critical decisions.
+Such a team structure grants a project manager more control over the project workflows and makes them responsible for critical decisions.

 The table below summarizes the key differences between the teams following sequential approaches and those adhering to Agile.